jasonacox/TM1637TinyDisplay/examples/README.md

 The [TM1637Test.ino](TM1637Test/TM1637Test.ino) sketch will test the library functions.

 ## Test Sketch for 6-Digit Display
-The [TM1637-6Digit-Test.ino](TM1637Test/TM1637-6Digit-Test.ino) sketch will test the library functions.
+The [TM1637-6Digit-Test.ino](TM1637-6Digit-Test/TM1637-6Digit-Test.ino) sketch will test the library functions.

 ## Demo Sketch
 The [TM1637Demo.ino](TM1637Demo/TM1637Demo.ino) sketch will demonstrate the library functions and play an extended set of animation sequences.
 The animations were built with the [Animator Tool](https://jasonacox.github.io/TM1637TinyDisplay/examples/7-segment-animator.html) referenced below.

+## Countdown Timer
+The [TM1637-Countdown.ino](TM1637-Countdown/TM1637-Countdown.ino) sketch is an example of using the library for a countdown timer.
+Works with 4-Digit and 6-Digit displays.

 ## Animation